PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 HELICOPTER also has a relatively low F1-score, indicating that the model is not performing well in identifying HELICOPTER images either.

-4. Suggestions for Improvement:
+4. **Suggestions for Improvement:**

-Class Imbalance: The model seems to have a class imbalance problem.
+>- Class Imbalance: The model seems to have a class imbalance problem.
 DRONE is likely overrepresented, and the model may have learned to predict it more easily.
 Consider using techniques like class weighting, oversampling, or undersampling to address this issue.

-Further Training: The model may require more epochs of training, better data augmentation, or fine-tuning of the hyperparameters.
+>- Further Training: The model may require more epochs of training, better data augmentation, or fine-tuning of the hyperparameters.

-Model Architecture: Consider using more sophisticated architectures, such as pre-trained models like MobileNetV2, ResNet, or Inception, which could help improve feature extraction and overall classification.
+>- Model Architecture: Consider using more sophisticated architectures, such as pre-trained models like MobileNetV2, ResNet, or Inception, which could help improve feature extraction and overall classification.

-Cross-Validation: Implementing cross-validation to better assess the model’s performance and avoid overfitting could lead to better generalization.
+>- Cross-Validation: Implementing cross-validation to better assess the model’s performance and avoid overfitting could lead to better generalization.

 5. Conclusion:

 While the model achieves decent overall accuracy (85%), it has issues with class imbalance and the performance is poor on certain classes like AIRPLANE, BIRD, and HELICOPTER.
 The low precision, recall, and F1-scores for these classes suggest that improvements are needed in model training and handling class imbalance to increase accuracy across all classes.